Dear Fellow Alcohol Flushers,

 With such an emphatic warning now considered to be factually and scientifically sound, it is surprising that most Asian flush sufferers are completely unaware of the long term dangers they face as a result of their deficient ALDH2 enzyme.

-This further emphasises the importance of being conscious about the amount of acetaldehyde that is entering our bodies when we drink alcohol and the various ways to reduce it.
+This further emphasises the importance of being conscious about the amount of acetaldehyde that is entering our bodies when we drink alcohol and the various methods we can use to reduce it.

-Luckily our bodies provide a warning signal by exhibiting the various symptoms of Asian flush.
+Luckily our bodies provide us with a warning signal by exhibiting the unpleasant symptoms of Asian flush that we know all too well.
 This means that we can know when we are being exposed to too much acetaldehyde and begin to do something about it.

 7. Using Antihistamines for Asian Flush